ilchiodi/windowsserverdocs.it-it/WindowsServerDocs/administration/windows-commands/schtasks.md

 Please enter the run as password for Reskits\User01: ********

-SUCCESS: The scheduled task "My App" has successfully been created.
+SUCCESS: The scheduled task My App has successfully been created.
 ```

 #### <a name="to-run-a-task-only-when-a-particular-user-is-logged-on"></a>Per eseguire un'attività solo quando un utente è connesso